 - Prioritized communication and feedback gathering with the community through surveys, phone calls to every family, weekly newsletters with classroom highlights and message board posts

-Below are more highlights and resources that support how we’re currently learning together!
+Below are more highlights and resources that show how we virtually learned together!

 Families currently enrolled should continue to find the most up-to-date information about day-to-day learning and communicate directly with teachers and administrators through our internal communication platform, Edsby.